Home » Engineering » electrical engineering » What is an ideal transformer?Know about it’s application,advantages and disadvantages of it

 Impedance Matching

-Transformers are put into the role of impedance matching in electronic circuits and this makes it possible to have the best power transfer.
+Transformers play the role of impedance matching in electronic circuits, enabling optimal power transfer.

 Advantages of Ideal Transformers